-In figure (11), for the net increase in the price level from 0% to 40%, the opportunity cost of holding fiat currency, private cryptocurrency, the replenishment cost, and the summation of the costs all decrease by 66.06%, 69.37%, 33.13%, and 691.54% respectively while the transaction expenditure of using private cryptocurrency as a payment instrument increases by 4.27\% until the net price increases by 10% and then it begins to decrease by 9.91% for the further increase in the price.
-What is more, it is worth noting that the change in price level does not change the opportunity cost of holding unit private cryptocurrency and fiat currency.
-Thus, the significant change in the opportunity cost of holding fiat or cryptocurrency is mainly driven by the changes in the price level and the corresponding changes in the fiat or cryptocurrency balance.
-The change in the transaction expenditure is not as significant as other costs and it is probably the result of a combined effect of a decrease in j^ and increase in P. As we know from previous analysis, the threshold level decreases by 52.48% for a 40% increase in the price and the j^ is convex to the origin.
+analysis, the threshold level decreases by 52.48% for a 40% increase in the price and the j^ is convex to the origin.
 Therefore, we can observe a concave transaction expenditure curve here.
 What is more, the change in the opportunity cost of holding cryptocurrency is the biggest among all the costs studied here (except the summation).
 It is probably because of the bigger change in the cryptocurrency balance.
 The decreasing opportunity cost of holding fiat currency is mainly driven by the combined effect of an increase in the price and decrease in the fiat money balance.
-It should be stressed that the risk aversion character of the household can influence the money choice process when there is a shock to the price or nominal exchange rate and can impact the results here.
-It is apparent from the figure (11) that currency substitution improves welfare for any increase in the price level through wealth and substitution effect.27
+It should be emphasized that the risk aversion character of the household can influence the money choice process when there is a shock to the price or nominal exchange rate and can impact the results here.
+It is apparent from the Figure (11) that currency substitution improves welfare for any increase in the price level through the wealth and substitution effect.31

-What is more, for an increase in the exchange rate from 0% to 20%, the opportunity cost of holding flat currency, private cryptocurrency, replenishment cost, and the summation of the costs all increase by 322.37%, 136.52%, 210.81%, and 1117.6% respectively at first and then they reverse the rend and decrease by 67.62%, 89.1%, 67%, and 21.98% respectively.
-However, the transaction expenditure for using private cryptocurrency to purchase goods and services decreases by 169.59% at first and then increases by 257.95% for the further increase in the nominal exchange rate.
-Since Θ is assumed to be independent of the nominal exchange rate S, any change in the nominal exchange rate will not impact the opportunity cost of holding unit private cryptocurrency.
-Besides, the opportunity cost of holding flat currency is solely driven by the increase in fiat currency balance.
-The fiat money balance responds to the increase in the nominal exchange rate dramatically as described earlier.
-Therefore, the change in the opportunity cost of holding fiat currency is significantly larger than other costs.
-However, the increasing exchange rate and decreasing cryptocurrency balance offset each other for some degree at first, and then they move in the same direction.
+What is more, for an increase in the exchange rate from 0% to 20%, the opportunity cost of holding the fiat currency, private cryptocurrency, replenishment cost, and the summation of all costs all increase by 322.37%, 136.52%, 210.81%, and 1117.6% respectively at first but then they reverse the rend and decrease by 67.62%, 89.1%, 67%, and 21.98% respectively.
+However, the transaction expenditure for using private cryptocurrency to purchase goods and services decreases by 169.59% at first but then increases by 257.95% for the further increase in the nominal exchange rate.
+Since Θ is assumed to be independent of the nominal exchange rate S, any change in the nominal exchange rate does not impact the opportunity cost of holding unit private cryptocurrency.
+Besides, the opportunity cost of holding fiat currency is solely driven by the increase in flat currency balance.
+The flat money balance responds to the increase in the nominal exchange rate dramatically as described earlier.
+Therefore, the change in the opportunity cost of holding flat currency is initially significantly larger than other costs.
+However, the increasing exchange rate and decreasing cryptocurrency balance offset each other for some degree at first, but then they move in the same direction.
 Therefore, the opportunity cost of holding cryptocurrency is relatively smaller at first and bigger later.
-What is more, the transaction expenditure is affected by both the nominal exchange rate and threshold level j^ , which goes up first and goes down later and itself depends on n, c, and S. Therefore, the change in j^ offsets some motion of the increase in the nominal exchange rate at first and then enhances the effect of the increasing nominal exchange rate on the transaction expenditure later.
+What is more, the transaction expenditure is affected by both the nominal exchange rate and threshold level j^ , which goes up first but goes down later and itself depends on n, c, and S. Therefore, the change in j^ offsets some motion of the increase in the nominal exchange rate at first but then enhances the effect of the increasing nominal exchange rate on the transaction expenditure later.
 In both cases of price and exchange rate, the change in the opportunity cost of replenishing money balance is simply and solely driven by the change in the times of the visit to the asset market.
-Both the wealth and substitution channels have mixed effects on welfare when there is a relatively big changes in the nominal exchange rate.
+Both the wealth and substitution channels have mixed effects on welfare when there are relatively big changes in the nominal exchange rate.